 All women want to be beautiful and feel attractive.
-The Mother Nature has done a great job (Believe me!), but sometimes, they need to go further and take care of some beauty aspects which they consider that need improvements.
+The Mother Nature has done a great job (Believe me!), but sometimes, they need to go further and take care of some beauty aspects which they consider that need improvement.
 For example, for many women removing the unwanted hair on legs or face is a must these days.
 There are many methods to remove it, but today I will talk only about epilation.

 What is epilation, you may ask?!
-It is the method of removing the hair from the root, by pulling it, preferable, without breaking it.
+It is the method of removing the hair from the root, by pulling it, preferably, without breaking it.
 This process is done by a special device, called epilator, which can be compared with a huge electric tweezer.

-On a large scale, epilation includes plucking, threading, waxing, sugaring and others.
+On a large scale, epilation includes plucking, threading, waxing, sugaring, and others.
 On a small scale, epilation means only the mechanical action of pulling the hair from the root using an epilator.

 You may also wonder how to epilate correctly to obtain the best results and how effective is an epilator.